KCErb/fruit-robot/tutorials/android/first_app/programmatic-ui.md

 ```

 <hr>
-**Sidenote** - At first, I hadn't expected `setWidth` to be available on a `LayoutParams` object since it's not listed as a method (inherited or otherwise) in the docs.
+**Sidenote** - At first, I hadn't expected `width=` to be available on a `LayoutParams` object since it's not listed as a method (inherited or otherwise) in the docs.
 After a bit of exploring, it looks like the clue to that method's availability is in the [Inherited Fields](https://developer.android.com/reference/android/widget/LinearLayout.LayoutParams.html#inhfields) section of the reference.
-Good to know!
+It's also noteworthy that in this case, there is no corressponding `setWidth` method!
 <hr>

 ## Add a Button